Enhancing Symbolic Regression and Universal Physics-Informed Neural Networks with Dimensional Analysis: Methods

 \subsubsection{Extended Logistic Growth Model}

-To show the effectiveness of our method on a differential equation, we start with a variant of the logistic growth model, commonly used in computational biology:
+To demonstrate the effectiveness of our method on a differential equation, we start with a variant of the logistic growth model, commonly used in computational biology~\cite{ali2021unraveling}:

-where $N(t)$ are the number of cells over time, $t$ is time, $r,k,A,B$ being constant values.
+where $N(t)$ are the number of cells over time, $t$ is time, $r,K,A,B$ being constant values.
 The dimensional matrix is:

 where $M$ is the dimension mass, and $T$ is the dimension time.
-For this problem, we are interested in recovering the true form of the hidden term $G(A,N,B) = A N^2 / (B^2 + N^2)$.
-The rest of the differential equation is known.
-The inputs to the function $G$ are also assumed to be known.
+Here, $M$ represents an abstract population-count dimension rather than physical mass.
+This notation is introduced solely to facilitate dimensional analysis while preserving consistency among the quantities $N$, $K$, and $B$.
+For this problem, we are interested in recovering the true form of the unknown term $Q(A,N,B) = A N^2 / (B^2 + N^2)$.
+The rest of the differential equation is assumed to be known.
+The inputs to the function $Q$ are also assumed to be known.

-Using the Buckingham $\pi$ Theorem to nondimensionalize this equation provides us with seven unique sets of $\pi$ values.
+Using the Buckingham $\Pi$ theorem to nondimensionalize this equation provides us with seven unique sets of $\pi$ values.
 However, it is initially unclear which set would allow the subsequent symbolic regression step to proceed with the highest accuracy in recovering the true unknown term.
-Furthermore, it may not be possible to find this set at all because some of the differential equation ($G$) is unknown.
 A $\pi$ set for this equation which minimizes the number of parameters and variables in the unknown term is the following:\\